OWRC/interpolants/interpolation/subwatershed.md

-# Sub-watershed Delineation
+The 4 million-hectare extended ORMGP jurisdiction has been divided into thousands of approximately 10 km² sub-watersheds, which serve as the foundation for hydrometeorological data analysis.
+These sub-watersheds were defined automatically using the [hydrogically corrected DEM](https://owrc.github.io/interpolants/interpolation/overland.html).

-The 3 million hectare ORMGP jurisdiction has been subdivided into thousands of ~10km² sub-watersheds as a basis for hydrometeorological data analysis.
-Every sub-watershed has a defined topological order in which headwater sub-watersheds can easily be mapped to subsequent downstream sub-watersheds, and so on until feeding the great lakes.
-The intent here is to make these sub-watersheds a "logical unit" for climatological and water budget analyses.
-Below is a description of the derivation the v.2023 OWRC 10km² sub-watershed map and its derivatives.
+Each sub-watershed is assigned a specific topological order, enabling easy mapping from headwater sub-watersheds to their downstream counterparts, ultimately draining into the Great Lakes.
+The goal is to treat these sub-watersheds as a "logical unit" for climatological and water budget analyses.
+Below is an overview of how the v.2025 OWRC 10 km² sub-watershed map and its derivatives were developed.

 <br>

-`click on a subwatershed:`
+`click on a sub-watershed:`

 <iframe src="https://owrc.shinyapps.io/sws23/" width="100%" height="500" scrolling="no" allowfullscreen></iframe>